 Reducing your inheritance tax liability

 The important thing is that your will reflects your wishes.
 So once you’ve decided on what it is you’re looking to achieve for your dependants and family, there will usually be opportunities to minimise inheritance tax liability by choosing tax efficient investments, creating trusts or putting other lifetime tax planning arrangements in place.
 A professionally drawn will should then be made to complement the arrangements you’ve made.
 Before you make any plans you may want to speak with a solicitor to discuss your options.
-At QualitySolicitors we provide a Free First Advice service, so you can call us for a chat to find out more.
+At QualitySolicitors we provide a Free Initial Assessment service, so you can call us for a chat to find out more.

 Inheritance tax and the family home